-We focus on the association between legitimacy and lynchings, rather than their causal relationship.
-In fact, lynchings may not only be caused by low legitimacy, but may contribute to illegitimacy.
-Hence, an association between the two may be the result of an endogenous relationship.
-Soifer (2012: 592) even argues that lynchings can be seen as an indicator of state weakness.
-Given the state of the research on lynching, examining the association between legitimacy and lynching provides an important piece of evidence.
-Future research should seek to disentangle the causal direction.
+Importantly, we focus on the association between legitimacy and lynchings, rather than their causal relationship.
+In fact, lynchings may not only be caused by low legitimacy, but may in turn contribute to illegitimacy.
+Hence, a statistical association between the two may well be the result of an endogenous relationship.
+Soifer (2012, 592) even argues that lynchings can be seen as an indicator of state weakness.
+Given the state of the research on lynching, examining the association between legitimacy and lynching per se provides an important piece of evidence.
+However, future research should seek to better disentangle the causal direction.

-Figure 7 shows the coefficients along with their confidence intervals (full regression tables in Appendix 5.2).
+Figure 7 shows the resulting coefficients along with their confidence intervals (full regression tables in Appendix 5.2).
 We see a negative relationship between indicators of state legitimacy and logged lynching per million inhabitants.
-For the legitimacy index, a 1 standard deviation reduction corresponds to roughly 25% additional lynchings per million (the average yearly lynching per million is 4.6).
+For the legitimacy index, a 1 standard deviation reduction corresponds to roughly 25% additional lynchings per million (the average yearly lynching per million is 4.6) in both modelling specifications.
 Using the first component of the four items from a principal component analysis, the result is very similar.
-The individual items show similar relationships, with the trust in government indicator showing the lowest and the trust in police indicator showing the largest coefficient.
-The two specifications (control variables and fixed effects) produce similar coefficients, suggesting that the results are not due to minor modelling choices.
+The individual items show similar relationships, with the trust in government indicator being the least robust, and the trust in police indicator showing the largest coefficient.